 The passionate beer fan will love this gift which includes exclusive invitations to VIP ticket pre-sales for all beer fests--which typically sell out fast.
 Early entry into those festivals, four issues of MiBrew, a Michigan Beer bumper sticker, a members only T-Shirt, and an invitation to special member only events, are also included.

-Craft cocktails are all the rage these days.
+Craft cocktails are also all the rage these days.
 In fact the trend even landed the entrepreneurs who make these drinking vinegars in the Shark Tank.
-The true bartender on your list will love the chance to experiment with any of these flavorful delights.
-Choose any three flavors from Detroit Fig Leaf, Michigan Cranberry, Lemon & Ginger, Michigan Apple Pie, Michigan Beet & Carrot, Detroit Thai Basil, or Michigan Saskatoon.
+This new sampler pack that includes three 4-oz bottles, is an excellent way to encourage your favorite wannabe bartender to experiement.
+Choose any three flavors from Apple Pie, Beet & Carrot, Cherry, Lemon and Ginger, Strawberry and Fig Leaf, or Watermelon.

 Year-round fun for a true Michigan wine enthusiast makes a phenomenal gift.
-With a lifetime membership your loved one will receive these terrific benefits: discounts at participating wineries, wine retailers, restaurants, and inns across the state; a complimentary Michigan Wines corkscrew or etched Michigan bottle stopper; a subscription to Michigan Wine Country magazine; a bi-monthly email newsletter with the latest Michigan wine-related information; and discounts on tickets to selected local wine events.
+This membership program gives your loved one will receive these terrific benefits: discounts at participating wineries, wine retailers, restaurants, and inns across the state; a complimentary Michigan Wines corkscrew; a subscription to Michigan Wine Country magazine; a digital newsletter subscription with the latest Michigan wine-related information; and discounts on tickets to selected local wine events.